If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Finished leather, on the other hand, is less absorbent and easier to clean at home.
+Finished leather has a protective coating, making it less absorbent and much safer to clean at home.

 Pro Tip